 Tourism is perceived as a “white industry” which creates jobs, revenues, and economic development, with nearly no downsides.
 This narrative is very strong.

-Many human rights defenders and civil society organizations that are protesting against specific tourism developments (such as expansion of airports, large-scale resort developments) or consequences of tourism (such as water shortage or unmanaged waste) are facing criminalization by governments, or intimidation by powerful business stakeholders.
+Many human rights defenders and civil society organizations that are protesting against specific tourism developments (such as the expansion of airports, large-scale resort developments) or consequences of tourism (such as water shortage or unmanaged waste) are facing criminalization by governments, or intimidation by powerful business stakeholders.
 Their protests are de-legitimized as being against any form of economic development.

 Therefore, it is extremely important to create space for an exchange of civil society groups and to learn from experiences and develop joint strategies.